kjqmiller/SubTracker/README.md

 ### Setting up EventBridge
 * Create trigger from Lambda by chosing *Create Rule*, then give it a name and an optional description.
-* Choose whether or not you want the trigger to be sent on a schedule based on interval (set intervals but no specific start times) or with a CRON expression (can specify both size of interval as well as start time).
+* Choose whether you want the trigger to be sent on a schedule based on an interval (fixed intervals but no specific start times) or with a CRON expression (can specify both size of interval as well as exact times).
 CRON expressions must be in the format `cron(* * * * ? *)` and include at least one `?`.
 * Once you decide on a schedule you will set up a Target by choosing *Lambda function* and then lastly selecting `your_function` from the dropdown.
-*

 ### Setting up Cloudwatch
-* If I recall, the Lambda function should automatically send logs to a log group.
+* The Lambda function should automatically create and send logs to a log group.
+These logs can be found under *function_name > Monitor > Logs > View logs in Cloudwatch*.

 ### Setting up S3
 * Before starting setup, one important thing to know is that S3 is a flat file system that uses objects and keys stored within buckets.
 Meaning all files are held in a single directory, as opposed to a hierarchical file system like what you'd find on a PC or Mac.
 As a result, the "folders" that you see in S3 are purly for human readability and the files in them are objects whose keys are the "path" to find them.
 You can read more about this [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-folders.html).
 Understanding this system and its naming conventions will save you a lot of time and headaches.